Chalsean/XFaction/README.md

 ## Disclaimer

-This addon is in early stages of development (beta) and currently only Eternal Kingdom (EK) is being supported.
-Thus only the following guilds are supported at this time:

-> Proudmoore
-- Eternal Kingdom (EKA)
-- Eternal Kingdom Horde (EKH)
-- Endless Kingdom (ENK)
-- Alternal Kingdom (AK)
-- Alternal Kingdom Two (AK2)
-- Alternal Kingdom Three (AK3)
-- Alternal Kingdom Four (AK4)
+This addon is recently coming out of alpha and beta testing.
+There are still some EK specific hardcoding.

 ## What is included
 The addon should provide the following functionalities: